lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 initializes and starts the Retransmission Timer.
 After sending an All-1 fragment, the sender listens for an ACK, initializes Attempts, and initializes and starts the Retransmission Timer.
 If the Retransmission Timer expires, Attempts is increased by one and an empty All-1 fragment is sent to request the ACK for the last window.
-If Attempts reaches MAX_ACK_REQUESTS, the on-going fragmented packet transmission is aborted.
+If Attempts reaches MAX_ACK_REQUESTS, the sender aborts the on-going fragmented packet transmission by transmitting the Sender-Abort data unit.

 Unlike the sender, the receiver for ACK-on-Error has a larger amount of differences compared with ACK-Always.
 First, an ACK is not sent unless there is a lost fragment or an unexpected behavior (with the exception of the last window, where an ACK is always sent regardless of fragment losses or not).
 The receiver starts by expecting fragments from window 0 and maintains the information regarding which fragments it receives.
-After receiving a fragment, the Inactivity Timer is set, if no fragment has been received and the Inactivity Timer expires the transmission is aborted.
+After receiving a fragment, the Inactivity Timer is set.
+If no further fragment is received and the Inactivity Timer expires, the fragment receiver aborts the on-going fragmented packet transmission by transmitting the Receiver-Abort data unit.

 Any fragment not belonging to the current window is discarded.
 The actual fragment number is computed based on the FCN value.
 When an All-0 fragment is received and all fragments have been received, the receiver updates the expected window